 Shannon Foundation Fund for Judges' Licensing

-The purpose of the Shannon Foundation Fund for Judges’ Licensing is to provide financial support to dressage judges to participate in activities related to obtaining a judging license of “recorded” (‘small r’) or higher.
+The Shannon Foundation Fund for Judges’ Licensing provides financial support to dressage judges to participate in activities related to obtaining a judging license of (‘r’) (Recorded) or higher.

 Additional Grant Information:

-- If the grant recipient is unable to attend the specified event/training, TDF must be notified as soon as possible.
-Approval for a change in the use of funds is at the discretion of TDF and the grant selection committee.
+- If the grant recipient is unable to attend the event/training specified in their application, The Dressage Foundation must be notified as soon as possible.
+Approval for a change in the use of funds is at the discretion of The Dressage Foundation and the grant selection committee.